Chad Smith: Visual art

 In January 2020, Smith opened his first art exhibit, stating "The way that I want to interpret my feelings about playing the drums and playing music - I'm trying to put this in a different medium. [...]
 I love to express myself in any sort of creative way that I can, and doing this is another way to kind of take chances and take a risk, and I like to do that.
 I think it's important for any artist to do that- to keep trying new things.
 It's not your normal medium, you know.
-It's not like Bob Ross with an afro in front of the thing and painting,” Smith said.
+It's not like Bob Ross with an afro in front of the thing and painting," Smith said.

 Personal life

 Family and relationships

 Smith has been married twice.
-Smith was married to Maria St John from 1996 to 1997 with whom Smith had a daughter, Manon (born 1997).
+Smith was married to Maria St John from 1992 to 1997, with whom Smith had a daughter.

-He also has two other children, Justin Smith (born 1998) and singer-songwriter Ava Maybee Cardoso Smith (born 2001) through other relationships.

-In 2004, Smith married his second wife, architect Nancy Mack, with whom he has three sons, born 2005, 2009 and 2012.
+In 2004, Smith married his second wife, architect Nancy Mack, with whom he has three sons.
 The family lives in Malibu, California.

-Smith has two elder siblings, brother Bradley and sister Pamela.
+He also has two other children through other relationships.

 Sexual misconduct

-At a beach concert in 1990, Smith and his bandmate Michael "Flea" Balzary picked a 20-year old young woman, groped her, threw her into the sand, tried to take off her bathing suit, and then Balzary yelled at her to perform a sex act.
-As a result, the men were ordered to apologize, pay a fine, and donate to a rape crisis center.
+At an MTV Spring Break concert in 1990, Smith and his bandmate Flea were accused of sexually harassing a 20-year-old woman as she was dancing during the concert.
+According to beach rangers, Smith's bandmate Flea picked up the woman and swung her over his shoulder.
+She was thrown onto the sand; Flea and Smith spanked her and attempted to remove her swimsuit bottoms.
+Flea knelt on her legs, yelling at her to perform a sexual act.
+As a result, the two men were ordered to apologize, pay a fine, and donate to a rape crisis centre.
+The woman approved of this sentence.
+Smith in his apology wrote: "I clearly got carried away in the theatrics of the moment and I now realize how inappropriate and wrong my actions were."

 Sobriety

 Like some of his bandmates in the Red Hot Chili Peppers, Smith has struggled with substance abuse.
 He struggled with alcoholism and cocaine use for many years.
-He checked into a drug rehabilitation in 2008.
+He checked into a drug rehabilitation facility in 2008.

 Sports

 Smith is also an avid fan of his hometown Michigan sports teams, including the NHL's Detroit Red Wings.
+Similarly to Kiedis and Flea, Smith is also an avid fan of the Los Angeles Dodgers, regularly displaying the team's logo on his drum kit.

 Following the Red Hot Chili Peppers May 14, 2017, performance in Columbus, Ohio, Smith sang the University of Michigan fight song "The Victors".
 Smith's singing of the fight song made national news as the University of Michigan and Ohio State are longtime sports rivals.
 At shows in Ohio, Smith's drumset has sometimes featured the Michigan Wolverines logo.
+Smith and Flea have owned season tickets to the Los Angeles Rams since 2016.